shenzhoudance/cpwk2-nyt-search/README.md

 * [ ] List anything else that you can get done to improve the app functionality!

-* Properly implement the "Back" button.
-I tried to use `getSupportActionBar().setDisplayHomeAsUpEnabled(true);` and instead of bringing user **back** to last screen, it brought user **up** to the main activity, which everything cleared.
-I end up manually implement the menu option's on click evenet, calling `finish()`.
-There must be a easier way to do this.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: